Myth #1: PMs are dispensable

 Few people would disagree being a property manager is a thankless job.
 Whether it’s with landlords or tenants, PMs are on the front-line day in and day out.
-Add to that average pay, long hours, traditionally limited career progression and weekend work it’s not surprising there is a high turnover of staff in the industry.
+Add to that average pay, long hours, traditionally limited career progression and weekend work, and it’s not surprising there is a high turnover of staff in the industry.

 Most business owners look at staff costs as something to minimise.
 The lower the staff costs the better.
 This leads to many avoidable mistakes and robs businesses of their momentum.
 Of course, keeping costs down is key to any successful business, but you need to see all of the moving pieces and have all of the data if you are going to make good decisions.